douden/test_book_from_template/book/iframes.md

 ## What does it do?

+This extension provides several Sphinx directives:

+- `iframe`
+- `h5p`
+- `video`
+- `iframe-figure`

-This extension provides three Sphinx directives (`iframe`, `h5p`and `video`) that can be used to quickly insert an iframe with standard sizing and styling.
+ that can be used to quickly insert an iframe with standard sizing and styling.

 ## Installation
 To use this extenstion, follow these steps: